awsdocs/amazon-ec2-user-guide/doc_source/ExamplePolicies_EC2.md

 ## 6: Launching Instances \(RunInstances\)<a name="iam-example-runinstances"></a>

 The [RunInstances](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/ApiReference-query-RunInstances.html) API action launches one or more instances\. `RunInstances` requires an AMI and creates an instance; and users can specify a key pair and security group in the request\.
-Launching into EC2\-VPC requires a subnet, and creates a network interface\.
+Launching into a VPC requires a subnet, and creates a network interface\.
 Launching from an Amazon EBS\-backed AMI creates a volume\.
 Therefore, the user must have permissions to use these Amazon EC2 resources\.
 You can create a policy statement that requires users to specify an optional parameter on `RunInstances`, or restricts users to particular values for a parameter\.

 For more information about the resource\-level permissions that are required to launch an instance, see [Resource\-Level Permissions for RunInstances](ec2-supported-iam-actions-resources.md#supported-iam-actions-runinstances)\.